Beekman Tower: Facade

 The facade materials were colored so as "to produce the impression that the building has been built out of, or carved out of one material".
 The base is largely two stories tall, with two leaded-glass windows within each of the second-story bays.
 An entrance to the tower portion of the building is located at the building's southwestern corner, at First Avenue and Mitchell Place.
 The hotel entrance further east on Mitchell Place is distinctive in that it contains a three-story-tall base with three bays, separated by wide pilaster strips, as well as cast-stone moldings.
 There are three Art Deco sculptural panels designed by Rene Chambellan: one at the corner and two on Mitchell Place.
 The panel above the corner depicts a floral motif above an octagon, while the other two panels resemble "frozen fountains".
 On the third story of the Mitchell Place entrance, there were formerly tripartite windows topped with lunettes, which were later replaced with casement windows.

 The building's western section contains a tower section, measuring 75 ft square and rising 24 stories above the two-story base.
-Each of the tower's corners contains a small pier with a single column of windows.
+Each of the tower's corners contain a small pier with a single column of windows.
 The tower's four sides contain piers that rise to the 24th floor, with recessed window bays located between them.
 The recessed bays, as well as vertical recesses within the piers in the upper levels of the building, were intended to create a shadow-like effect.
 The roofline of the building contains various ornamentation, while the base contained Greek-letter designs.

 The building's central section consists of a three-story wing that was originally an auditorium/event space.
 This portion is 33 ft wide by 81 ft deep, and its 33-foot-wide southern elevation contains four bays divided by pilaster strips.

 The building's eastern section is ten stories high with a penthouse on the roof and measures 18 ft wide by 81 feet deep.
 It contains facades to the south and west, as well as a setback at the penthouse level.
 The southern facade is divided into two bays, with the western bay being wider.
 The western facade, overlooking the auditorium/event space, is divided into seven bays.